 We now know that lemon oil has some potential benefits for the skin and scalp.
 However, it is only the beginning because besides skin and hair care, lemon essential oil can be useful for aromatherapy, massages, and even more.
 Keep reading and explore other amazing lemon extract qualities.

 - Jazz up your laundry routine with a few lemon oil drops.
 It will not only freshen your laundry but also bring a great smell to your clothing.

 - Tired from work?
 Too stressed or overwhelmed with duties?
 No worries, you can relax your nerves by adding 2-4 drops of lemon oil to a room diffuser and enjoy a gentle aroma.
-It also destroys air germs.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!